marcelkmfst/vWAN-HEC/vwansaphec.md

 The primary VNet is provisioned within the Azure Region West Europe.
 Another VNet is provisioned within the North Europe Azure Region.
 A global VNet peering is established between those two networks in order to allow replication traffic to flow between the two regions.

 ## Interconnect SAP HEC environment with Azure Virtual WAN
 While it is possible to treat the SAP HEC environment as branches and connect them by setting up Azure VPN Gateways and establish IPSec Tunnels, the recommended method is to leverage an Virtual WAN connection.
 An Virtual WAN VNet connection establishes a peering between an VNet and an Virtual WAN Hub Network.
-The Virtual WAN HUB Router instances route traffic to and from the connected VNet to all other VNets and branches.
-There is no requirement to provision Virtual Network Gateways.
+The Virtual WAN HUB Router instances route traffic to and from the connected VNet to all other VNets.
+Traffic coming from on-premises/branches will terminate in the respective VPN/ExpressRoute gateways and only go through a router if accessing a remote hub’s VNet.
 An Virtual WAN VNet Connection can be established even if the VNet is not in the same Azure Active Directory (AAD) Tenant hence it can be used to interconnect a SAP HEC environment.
 For more information on how to establish a Virtual WAN VNet connection across tenants see [Connect cross-tenant VNets to a Virtual WAN Hub](https://docs.microsoft.com/en-us/azure/virtual-wan/cross-tenant-vnet).

 > [!WARNING]
-> Advertising a default route to the Virtual WAN Connection of the SAP HEC Virtual Networks is not supported and can result in SAP HEC service unavailability.
+> When using secured Virtual Hubs to filter Internet traffic of VNet connections, a default route of 0.0.0.0/0 with a next hop of the Azure Firewall instance in the virtual Hub is advertised to the VNet route table.
+Advertising such a default route to the Virtual WAN Connection of the SAP HEC Virtual Networks is not supported and can result in SAP HEC service unavailability.
+You can disable the propagation of a default route advertised by a secured virtual Hub for single cross-tenant VNet connections via the vWAN Powershell cmdlets and the parameter "enableinternetsecurityflag".
+Fore more information see [vWAN Powershell cmdlets - New-AzVirtualHubVnetConnection](https://docs.microsoft.com/en-us/powershell/module/az.network/new-azvirtualhubvnetconnection?view=azps-5.4.0) and to change existing cross-Tenant peerings see [vWAN Powershell cmdlets - Update-AzVirtualHubVnetConnection](https://docs.microsoft.com/en-us/powershell/module/az.network/update-azvirtualhubvnetconnection?view=azps-5.4.0)

 ### Interconnect SAP HEC environment with Single Virtual WAN Hub
 The below diagram shows a scenario where a DR enabled SAP HEC environment is connected to a single Virtual WAN Hub via Virtual WAN VNet connections.